 Cultural Arts and Recreation Enrichment (CARE) Program

-In November 2005, Orem voters approved a 1/10th of 1% local sales and use tax for the purpose of enhancing recreation and cultural arts in the City of Orem.
+In November 2005, Orem voters approved a 1/10th of 1% local sales and use tax ($.01 for every $10) for the purpose of enhancing recreation and cultural arts in the City of Orem.
 The Cultural Arts and Recreation Enrichment (CARE) Program went into effect in April 2006, and the first CARE grants were awarded in 2007.

 In November 2013, Orem voters renewed the CARE tax for an additional 10 years, keeping the CARE tax in effect through March 2024.